rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="513">PAS 513 Professional Development 3</h4>

 This course is the third in a series designed to integrate the principles of professionalism, ethics, profession-specific issues, and the business of medicine, with the practice of medicine.
-This course examines many of the legal and practice-based issues of healthcare including: electronic data management, coding, billing, reimbursement, rules and regulations, confidentiality, certification and licensure, and safety.
+This particular course evaluates health care disparities and provider sensitivity to cultural diversity, socioeconomic differences, and their impact on health and wellness.
+Complementary and alternative medical practice methods are also examined with particular attention given to integrative and preventive approaches.

 {{ page.backtotable }}